PawanKumar666/Paytm-Clone/README.md

 7. Open the frontend in your preferred web browser.

 Note: Make sure to replace the placeholders in the `config.js` file with your actual MongoDB connection details and JWT secret.

+THIS IS STILL OPEN, PARTICULARLY COMPONENTS ARE NOT STYLED CLEAN.